Interplay between trimer structure and magnetic ground state in Ba5Ru3O12 probed by Neutron and muSR techniques: Experimental details

-We have done the zero-field (ZF) $\mu SR$ measurements using the EMU spectrometer at the ISIS neutron and muon facility to determine the local level spin dynamics.
-In a $\mu SR$ experiment, implanted positive muons interact with the local internal field at the muon site in the sample.
-After 2.2 $\mu s$, muons decay into one positron and two neutrions.
+We have done the zero-field (ZF) $\mu$SR measurements using the EMU spectrometer at the ISIS neutron and muon facility to determine the local level spin dynamics.
+In a $\mu$SR experiment, implanted positive muons interact with the local internal field at the muon site in the sample.
+After 2.2 $\mu s$, muons decay into one positron and two neutrinos.
 We detect the positrons, which are preferentially emitted in the direction of the muon spin at the time of decay.
-By that, we can trace the polarization of the muon-spin ensemble \cite{ref20}.
-The muon asymmetry was calculated through the counts measured in the forward and backward detectors placed with respect to the initial muon-spin polarization direction $N_{F, B}$ and corrected using a parameter $\alpha$, which reflects detectors efficiency, via $A(t) = (N_{F} - \alpha N_{B})/(N_{F} + \alpha N_{B})$.
+By that, we can trace the polarization of the muon-spin ensemble \cite{ref24}.
+The muon asymmetry was calculated through the counts measured in the forward and backward detectors placed with respect to the initial muon-spin polarization direction $N_{F, B}$ and corrected using a parameter $\alpha$, which accounts for the relative efficiency and geometrical asymmetries between the forward and backward detectors., via $A(t) = (N_{F} - \alpha N_{B})/(N_{F} + \alpha N_{B})$.
 The calculated value of $\alpha$ is 0.84.
 The asymmetry is directly proportional to the polarization of the muon ensemble.
-For the analysis of $\mu SR$ data, we have used Mantid \cite{ref21} and WiMDA software \cite{ref22}.
-We have analyzed INS data using Mantid software \cite{ref21}.
+For the analysis of $\mu$SR data, we have used Mantid \cite{ref20} and WiMDA software \cite{ref25}.